Excel-projects/Excel-Favorites/README.md

 # MicrosoftExcelFavoritesRibbon
-This is an Excel 2010 VSTO Addin written in Visual Studio 2013 VB.Net.
+This is an Excel 2010 VSTO Addin written in Visual Studio Community 2017 VB.Net.
 It gives the user a custom favorites ribbon.

 <h1 align="center">